 Our Approach

-RESEARCH: We publish timely, well-informed, original studies on gun violence in the United States.
-We draw upon our deep and unique expertise on the firearms industry, gun violence data, the causes of gun violence, and public health approaches to reducing firearm death and injury.
+RESEARCH: Each year, we publish timely, well-informed, original studies on gun violence in the United States.
+We draw upon our deep and unique expertise on the firearms industry, gun violence data, the causes of gun violence, and public health approaches to reduce firearms death and injury.

 EDUCATION: We inform the public of our research through targeted campaigns involving news media outreach, social media, and public events.
 We are an essential point of contact for the press, the public, elected officials, organizations, and advocates who need timely and accurate answers to often complex questions.